 Fahad Rauf of Ismail Iqbal Securities said trade deficit was down 10 percent month-on-month, but imports were still high at $6.2 billion, “especially without any material vaccine imports ($1.1 billion in four months, which is roughly same as Q1”.

-KARACHI: Gold rates in the local market rose by Rs700 per tola on Monday to reach another all-time high level in the...
+KARACHI: Gold prices in the local market rose by Rs1,850 per tola on Wednesday.According to data released by All Sindh...